ORTools4MTEX/ORTools/README.md

 This script follows the same dataset and steps that are used to demonstrate the reconstruction of austenitic parent grains from martensite grains in the official [MTEX example](https://mtex-toolbox.github.io/TiBetaReconstruction.html) for phase transitions in titanium alloys.
 Here ORplotter's misorientation peak-fitter is used to determine the orientation relationship and advanced plotting functions are employed to produce publication-ready plots.

 ### [Example 3](./scripts/ORPlotter_example3.m)
-#### Using the parent-child misorientation peak fitting GUI to deconvolute multiple OR's
+#### Using the parent-child misorientation peak fitting GUI to deconvolute multiple OR's in titanium alloys
-To be added tomorrow...
+Following example 2 you may have noted that the alpha-beta Ti microstructure showed two orientation relationships in the OR peak-fitter.
+In this example we want to return both ORs and investigate which one of them is the dominating OR.
+We do this by plotting the disorientation between grain boundary misorientations and the OR misorientations in inverse polefigure and on boundary maps.

 ### [Example 4](./scripts/ORPlotter_example4.m)
 #### Analysing transformation texture